LIFE GOES ON: AN INTRODUCTION

 1911 census:

 Winifred was seven years old at the time of the 1911 census.
 Her name is misspelt on the census as 'Winefred'.
-The Reynolds family were living at Valley Farm, West Wratting, Cambridgeshire, actually on the outskirts of the parish, and nearer to the village of Fulbourn, today a suburb of Cambridge.
-Valley Farm had been built as a stables, but today is part of a huge agri-business concern.
-The four lanes of the busy A11 now cut into the edge of the farm.
+The Reynolds family were living at Valley Farm, Great Wilbraham, Cambridgeshire, actually on the outskirts of the parish, and nearer to the village of Fulbourn, today a suburb of Cambridge.

 Winifred's father Thomas is shown as a horse keeper.
 He was 32 years old.
 Winifred's mother Alice was 30 years old.
 They had been married for 7 years.

-Winifred was the oldest of four children at the time of the 1911 census, and her name was spelt Winefred.
-The others were Cecila (Cecilia) was 5, Earnest 4 and Abbgale (Abigail) 1.
-Whoever filled in the form was unable to spell the children's names.
+Winifred was the oldest of four children at the time of the 1911 census, and her father spelt her name as Winefred.
+The others were Cecila (Cecilia) was 5, Earnest (Ernest) 4 and Abbgale (Abigail) 1.

-Winifred was born in Dry Drayton, Cambridgeshire, as were Cecilia and Earnest.
+Winifred was born in Dry Drayton, Cambridgeshire, as were Cecilia and Ernest.
 Abigail was born at West Wratting.

 Winifred's father had been born at Duxford in Cambridgeshire, her mother Alice at Dry Drayton.
 The transcript for their entry is here.